- +44 (0)1292 311555

 David L.K.
 Brown

 Troon was founded in 1878 as a five-hole golf course following a meeting in the local pub by a group of golf enthusiasts.
-It was George Strath, Troon’s pro, who was largely responsible for the original course design.
-Willie Fernie and James Braid later modified and extended the layout.
+It was Charlie Hunter, Keeper of the Green at Prestwick, who laid out the original course and a few of his greens are still in play today.
+George Strath, Troon's first professional, later extended the course to twelve holes and then to eighteen by 1884.
+Willie Fernie and James Braid later modified and lengthened the layout.
 In 1923, Royal Troon Golf Club hosted its first Open and finally moved out of the shadow of its famous neighbour, Prestwick.
 (By 1923, Prestwick had already hosted 23 Open Championships).

 "The course at Troon is perhaps a little overshadowed by its more famous neighbour," wrote Bernard Darwin in his 1910 book, The Golf Courses of the British Isles, "but it is a very fine course nevertheless, especially since it has been lengthened of late years.
 It has, moreover, one of the finest short holes to be found anywhere."